progmaticlab/outdated-tf-devstack/README.md

 build contrail-dev-control container.

 Environment variable list:
-- DEFAULT_NODE_IP a IP address used as CONTROLLER_NODES and CONTROL_NODES
 - DEV_ENV true if build step is needed, false by default
 - ORCHESTRATOR kubernetes by default or openstack
 - OPENSTACK_VERSION queens (default), ocata or rocky, variable used when ORCHESTRATOR=openstack
+- NODE_IP a IP address used as CONTROLLER_NODES and CONTROL_NODES

 ## Known issues